ethras/flow-maestro/README.md

 ### Maintainer shortcut

 Use `scripts/create_release.py <version>` to automate version bumps, testing, tagging, pushes, release verification, and a post-release `uvx --from ... flowm version` smoke test.
 The script also appends a summary entry to `RELEASE_LOG.md`.
-Pass `--skip-wait` if you only need the local updates without polling GitHub.
+It polls GitHub every 10 seconds and times out after 120 seconds by default; pass `--skip-wait` if you only need the local updates without polling GitHub.

 6. Consumers can install/update using uv: